InftyAI/llmaz/docs/envoy-ai-gateway.md

 ## How to use

-### 1. Enable Envoy Gateway and Envoy AI Gateway in llmaz Helm
+### 1. Enable Envoy Gateway and Envoy AI Gateway in llmaz Helm Chart

 Both of them are enabled by default in `values.global.yaml` and will be deployed in llmaz-system.